projectdana/standard_library/README.md

 ### How do I get set up? ###

-* Download Dana and use this as your standard library
+* Download Dana and use this as your standard library.

 ### Contribution guidelines ###

-* Every component in the standard library must work on every platform that Dana supports
+* Every component in the standard library must work on every platform that Dana supports.
+* Think carefully about contributions to ensure they are minimal and avoid duplication of functionality.
+* Merge requests may include suggestions to remove or replace components with alternative APIs where appropriate.

 ### Who do I talk to? ###

-* The Dana development team
+* The Dana development team, via the projectdana forums.